 How Can Hypotension be Treated of Prevented?

 The best way to avoid hypotension is to deal with the underlying condition that’s causing it.
 For example, if you have low blood sugar, try eating small meals six times per day.
-Never go without good, wholesome food long enough to let your blood sugar drop too low.
+Never go without good, wholesome food long enough to allow your blood sugar drop too low.
 Dealing with hypotension is much different than hypertension.
 Many causes of hypotension are beyond your control, unlike hypertension which can be managed more aggressively.
-Usually if you deal with your diabetes, glandular problems, or whatever is causing hypotension, it is also indirectly the best way to treat hypotension.
+However, if you effectively deal with your low blood sugar, glandular concerns, dehydration or whatever the root cause of the hypotension may be, it can indirectly be the best way to treat hypotension.

 Research & Resource